wagtail/wagtail/docs/reference/pages/panels.rst

 The ``django-modelcluster`` module allows for streamlined relation of extra models to a Wagtail page via a ForeignKey-like relationship called ``ParentalKey``.
 Normally, your related objects "cluster" would need to be created beforehand (or asynchronously) before being linked to a Page; however, objects related to a Wagtail page via ``ParentalKey`` can be created on-the-fly and saved to a draft revision of a ``Page`` object.

-Let's look at the example of adding related links to a :class:`~wagtail.core.models.Page`-derived model.
+Let's look at the example of adding related links to a :class:`~wagtail.models.Page`-derived model.
 We want to be able to add as many as we like, assign an order, and do all of this without leaving the page editing screen.

 .. code-block:: python

-  from wagtail.core.models import Orderable, Page from modelcluster.fields import ParentalKey
+  from wagtail.models import Orderable, Page from modelcluster.fields import ParentalKey

   # The abstract model for related links, complete with panels